moralescastillo/mysite/_posts/2026-05-15-reading-the-impossible.md

 This blog series will document that preparation.
 Training, strategy, gear, nutrition, and whatever else takes up the hours between now and Athens.
 If you are curious about what it takes to get to the start line of one of the harder races on the calendar, follow along.
 I will try to be honest about all of it.

-[^1]: Kouros's record was later broken by Aleksander Sorokin in 2021, who ran 319.6 kilometers in 24 hours.
-On a track.
+[^1]: Kouros's 24-hour record was later broken by Aleksandr Sorokin in 2021, with 309 kilometers.
+A year later, Sorokin broke his own record with 319.6 kilometers.